dustjrdk/change-some-of-filename/README.md

 # change-some-of-filename
-if you want to change some of filename, this can help for arrange files.
+If you want to change some of filename, this can help for arrange files.
+This written by Python3 on Window OS